rmccrear/codex-lv3-may-2025/VOCABULARY_LIST.md

 ### State

+In computer science, **state** refers to the current condition or data of a program at any given moment.
+It's the information that a program remembers and can change over time, like variables that hold values, user preferences, or the current step in a process.

-Component-local data React preserves between renders so a component can remember information and update the UI (e.g., a click counter).
+In React specifically, **state** is component-local data that React preserves between renders so a component can remember information and update the UI (e.g., a click counter).
+React state allows components to be interactive and respond to user actions by maintaining and updating their internal data.

 **🔗 Learn More:** [State: A Component's Memory](https://react.dev/learn/state-a-components-memory)